theoffricial/eslint-plugins/apps/website/docs/plugins/intro.md

 sidebar_position: 1
 ---

-# What are eslint plugins?
+# What ESLint plugins are?

 `eslint` plugins are third-party extensions for eslint.